 Conclusion

 This contribution proposes an alignment of the three tools LFNST, Unified-MPM and MIP that were all adopted at the last Geneva meeting.
 Here, the 8-bit variant of MIP as proposed in [6] is used.
 First, for large blocks, it is proposed to allow LFNST also for MIP.
 Second, it is proposed to keep the design features of the adopted unified MPM-list construction and to only align the generation of the list of the five non-planar MPMS by removing the DC-mode from this list if a neighboring mode is angular.
 A coding gain of -0.15% BD-rate savings with 94% encoder and 100% decoder runtime over the VTM-5.0 in the AI configuration is reported.
-For the RA configuration, a coding gain of … is reported over the VTM-5.0.
-In the proposed method, the MIP-tool-off test is reported to be 0.45% BD-rate change with an encoder runtime of 93% and a decoder runtime of 102% in the AI configuration and … for the RA configuration.
+For the RA configuration, a coding gain of -0.03% BD-rate savings over the VTM-5.0 with an encoder runtime of 96% and a decoder runtime of 99% is reported.
+In the proposed method, the MIP-tool-off test is reported to be 0.45% BD-rate change with an encoder runtime of 93% and a decoder runtime of 102% in the AI configuration and 0.26% with an encoder runtime of 99% and a decoder runtime of 103% for the RA configuration.
 It is recommended to adopt the proposed changes into the next working draft of VVC.

 References